amnesiacandres/ThesisFinal/README.md

 File structure

-Main.lyx - Principal file used for compiling everything.
+Main.lyx - Principal file used to compile everything.

 chapters/chX... - Chapter files, are separated to reduce complexity at debugging.